 And even if the specifications say the unit fits you, you might not get instantaneous hot water because of the cold water sandwich.
 It means that you may need to flush all cold water before the hot water gets through the pipes to the fixture.
 And in big houses, it may take up to a couple of minutes.
 Endless hot water is not always instant hot water.

 There are two ways to deal with the problem.

 You can buy a tankless unit with a built-in recirculation pump, like Rinnai.
 Or you can buy an additional recirculation pump if the unit doesn’t have a built-in option.

 Or you could buy an additional point of use tankless water heaters and install it under the sink or near the washing machine or dishwasher.
-Check out our detailed guide on point of use tankless water heaters.

 Now that you know how big your tankless should be, you may notice that there are many brands that manufacture tankless heaters.
 But how to decide which one to choose?